MateuszKubuszok/GameTheoryTools/README.md

 ## Generating documentation

-To generate documentation `Doxygen` version `1.8.5` is recommended.
+To generate documentation `Doxygen` at least version `1.8.5` is required.
 Versions prior to `1.8.2` did not have C++11 support, and will generate invalid documentation due to e.g. `final` specifier usage.

 Before running Doxygen execute `scone -Q buildParserClasses` task to make sure that flex-and-bison generated files are present during the generation of documentation.